wirginiavoolf/physical-computing/final/readme.md

 ![A Humument](hum.jpg)

+###What if an erasure was inverted, so that text was not erased, but emergent?
+What would its destination be?
+How can the experience of emerging be translated to text?
+In "Facts About Distance," these questions are ones I've applied to my work as a poet and interactive media artist in an attempt to create an original art form and tribute.

 #### Recently, I learned that one of my former students, Desmond Crafton, passed away.
 Desmond was extremely young, only 21 years old.
 He was a brilliant poet and performer, and well after he finished school with me, he continued to be a force in the Chicago poetry community.
 I believed he was destined for great things as an artist.
 The suddenness of his loss was devastating, and created a strange, placeless grief for me.

 #### As a result of all this, the idea of erasure has taken on a new meaning to me.
 Over the past several weeks, I have been creating different artistic works that approach the idea of erasure and memory.
 In so doing, I believe a new concept of erasure can be achieved by combining physical computing concepts with interactive poetry.